 Collection is open for research.

-Includes fragile letterbooks and other volumes that require consultation with staff regarding safe handling.
+Access note.
+Some fragile letterbooks and other volumes require consultation with staff regarding safe handling.

 - USE & PERMISSIONS:

 The copyright interests in the papers of James Buchanan Duke have not been transferred to Duke University.
 For further information, see the section on copyright in the Regulations and Procedures of the Special Collections Department.

 - Please consult our up-to-date information for visitors page, as our services and guidelines periodically change.

 [Identification of item], James Buchanan Duke Papers, David M. Rubenstein Rare Book & Manuscript Library, Duke University